hlascelles/samudra/pages/projects.md

   title: Collaboration with <a href="https://ecopath.page/" target="_blank">Ecopath</a>
   location: Lagos, Nigeria
   dates: Since July 2021
   text: Ecopath is a for-purpose startup developing a circular economy for photocopier, printer and duplicator cartridges in Nigeria.
 Remanufacturing cartridges sounds like a simple idea, but until now it has not been done anywhere in West Africa.
-I am helping them with developing a business plan, branding and fundraising.
+I am helping them with developing a business plan, with branding and fundraising.
 - url:
   image: elmar.jpg
   title: Collaboration with <a href="https://elmar.org.uk/" target="_blank">ELMAR</a>